Monday, July 1, 2024

 In Tinsel Town made him a star

-He looked undead before he died
+He looked undead while still alive

-From every plastic facial scars
+From every plastic facial scar

 I can't be bothered to work up a coroner's report mockup for him, but rest assured, he was his own coroner and reported on himself.
 Here's some details that would be there: